Today I am going to share one of my favourite techniques – the Double Magic Circle.

 - To weave in your end you will work on the back side of your crochet.

-- Finish weaving in by going around under the stitches in the centre of the round one more time and cut your yarn.
+Insert your needle under the base of the stitches and go left a few stitches coming up in the middle of a stitch again.
+Go up the stitch by inserting your needle under those horizontal bars.
+Go right one stitch and back down again.
+Repeat. - Finish weaving in by going around under the stitches in the centre of the round one more time and cut your yarn.

 Weave yarn under the stitches in the centre to the left at least 2 stitches.